Home

 The most highly desirable colors are deep greens, and the lighter green-yellow varieties are valued less than the darker green varieties.
 A custom cut and excellent degree of clarity will also increase the value of the stone, as will the carat size.

-Hiddenite is one of the most challenging gemstones to cut due to a property known as cleavage; this stone has perfect cleavage, and if it is hit at the wrong angle it will shatter or break.
-Because of this characteristic, and the rarity of the gem, a finely cut hiddenite gemstone that is 1 or more carats and set in a quality ring can reach on average around $1000 or more dollars.
+Hiddenite is one of the most challenging gemstones to cut due to a property known as cleavage; this stone has perfect cleavage, and like a diamond if it is hit at the wrong angle it will shatter or break.
+Because of this characteristic, and the rarity of the gem, a finely cut hiddenite gemstone that is 1 or more carats and set in a quality ring can reach on average around $1,000 or more dollars.

-Hiddenite is a gemstone for those who want to look inward; this gemstone is believed to help release negative emotions, encourage charitable actions, and to bring about clarity through deep introspection.
+Hiddenite is a gemstone for those who want to look inward.
+The gemstone is believed to help release negative emotions, encourage charitable actions, and to bring about clarity by facilitating deep introspection.

 It can be challenging to find a quality cut hiddenite gem which has already been set in a ring.
 If you love the color and durability of hiddenite, but you are having difficulties finding a ring or a cut gem that can be crafted into a ring, consider green amethyst as an alternative.
 Green amethyst has a similar color as hiddenite, is slightly more durable and has a lower price particularly in larger carat sizes.